vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ayācita way and in 4th he fasts on 4th tithi.
 Krcchravratāni-several krcchras, such as Somāyana, Tapta

-kṛcchra, kṛcchrātikrochra, Sāntapana (that are really prāyaścittas) are described as yratas by HV II.
+kṛcchra, kṛcchrātikrochra, Sāntapana (that are really prāyaścittas) are described as vratas by HV II.
 931 ff. ; vide also HV II 769-71 for these.
 Sūdra had no adhikūra for these.
 Some of the other krcchras are described here; Paitāmaha kṛcchra from K. kr.
 7 (on four days partake only of water, milk, curds and ghea respectively), on 11th fast and worship Hari; Vaisnava-kṛcchra consists in partaking of munyanna (such as niyāras ) for three days, yāvaka for

 three days and fast for three days.
 Kṛttikāvrata-begin on Maha-kārtiki as defined above or on any